 Below is the Gibbs model of reflection and you will see it goes beyond the basic description of what happened and involves feelings, evaluation of the experience, analysis, conclusion and most importantly action plan to ensure you either continue the good practice or learn from it.

 To the right is the Gibbs model of reflection and you will see it goes beyond the basic description of what happened and involves feelings, evaluation of the experience, analysis, conclusion and most importantly action plan to ensure you either continue the good practice or learn from it.

 How is the development of reflective practice beneficial to our own professional development?

-There are many benefits of reflective practise in the work place.
+There are many benefits of reflective practice in the workplace.

-From helping to manage work stress and building emotional intelligence to enabling the development of critical thinking skills, reflective practise is important in maximising our career development.
+From helping to manage work stress and building emotional intelligence to enabling the development of critical thinking skills, reflective practice is important in maximising our career development.

 - Building self-awareness

 - Creating willingness to experiment and learn from mistakes